Is Ransomware Holding Your Data Hostage?

 Ransomware demands are usually paid in a virtual currency, most notably bitcoin.
 Bitcoin is a fast and reliable form of payment that the actors can watch in real-time; they will see exactly when the ransom has been paid.
 The downside for these cybercriminals is that bitcoin transactions are closely monitored by the global community, meaning that transferring bitcoin into physical payments may be tricky.
 Law enforcement can trace a bitcoin transaction right back to the cybercriminal.

 Payday for ransomware actors does not automatically mean you will regain access to your data.
 Kaspersky Labs reports that one in five victims pay the ransom and do not receive a decryption key.
 The FBI strongly urges victims not to pay the ransom.

 The lure is there, however, and the panic companies feel in the face of losing all their data may be worth the risk.
 In some minds, the ransom may be comparatively small compared to the potential data loss.
 Sadly, the reality is that after the initial payment is made the attackers may demand a second payment and still not give the victim the key after payment.

 Ways Your Network Can Be Infected by Ransomware

 Like most cybercrimes, ransomware infects your network using several different approaches.
-The most frequently used methods are:
+Ransomware common attack methods include: